It is very difficult to study mental disorders because animals do not experience them in the same way as humans, who cannot be experienced in vivo.

 The solution is to implant these human brain tissues, called organoids, into the brains of young rats.
 Age is important because the brain of an adult animal stops developing, which would have affected the integration of human cells.

-By transplanting them into a young animal, “we found that the organoids can become quite large and vascular” and therefore be supplied by the blood network of the rat, to the point of “occupying about a third of the hemisphere of the brain” of the animal, explains Prof. Pasca.
+By transplanting them into a young animal, “we found that the organoids can become quite large and vascular” and therefore be supplied by the blood network of the rat, to the point of “occupying regarding a third of the hemisphere of the brain” of the animal, explains Prof. Pasca.

 The researchers tested the correct implantation of the organoids by sending a blast of air to the rat’s whiskers, which resulted in electrical activity in the human-derived neurons – a sign that they were playing their role as receivers well with a stimulus.

-They then wanted to know if these neurons could transmit a signal to the rat’s body.
+They then wanted to know if these neurons might transmit a signal to the rat’s body.
 To do this, they implanted organoids previously modified in the laboratory to react to blue light.
 They then trained the rats to drink from a cannula of water when this blue light stimulated the organoids via a cable connected to their brains.
 The maneuver proved effective in two weeks.

 The team finally used their new technique with organoids from patients with a genetic disease, Timothy syndrome.
 She observed that in the brain of the rat, these organoids grew more slowly and had a lower activity than organoids from healthy patients.